 The Town Clerk is in charge of most town records, issues certain licenses and permits, files reports with county and state agencies as required, is involved with election administration, posts legal notices, and is, in many ways, a pivot around which the town operates.
 The Town Clerk is also the clerk of the town board but has no vote.

 Town Justices have jurisdiction in criminal and civil matters, and in special proceedings, as conferred by law (Town Law, Section 31; Uniform Justice Court Act).
 The Office of the State Comptroller (OSC) provides a separate publication for Town Justices entitled Handbook for Town and Village Justices and Court Clerks.
-The handbook, which provides guidance on the reporting and handling offense, is available online at www.osc.state.ny.us/localgov/pubs/jch.pdf.
+The handbook, which provides guidance on the reporting and handling offenses, is available online at www.osc.state.ny.us/localgov/pubs/jch.pdf.